All Episodes

 But Hillary, the contrast in those two speeches last night was profoundly different.

-Hillary did not look like she was happy, she didn't look like she'd won anything.
+Hillary did not look like she was happy.

 She didn't look like she was celebrating any kind of a victory.

-And these people, they have been running the show for seven years, and even a victory speech is a litany of complaints about the country.
+And even a victory speech is a litany of complaints about the country.

-The unfairness, the discrimination, the racism, the bigotry, the inequality, and they've been running the show for seven years.
+The unfairness, the discrimination, the racism, the bigotry, the inequality.

-It just was at the convention center over there.
+She was at the convention center over there.

 Is that where that was?

-Okay, well then they had a deal at Lake Worth earlier, because I know they were down at Lake Worth.
+Okay, well, then they had a deal at Lake Worth earlier, because I know they were down at Lake Worth.

 I saw that.

-So she's at the convention center.
+So she said at the convention center.

-It was it was striking to me.
+It was striking to me.

 You just never know.